SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 ## Main problem:

-How to provide quality education to people all over the world?
+How to provide easily accesible learning platform?

 ## Sub-questions: